 Chris Antonik’s widow Carolyn attended the meeting alongside Debbie Piper and Laureen Taylor, who gave her current address as 302 Delavan Ave.
-Ms. Taylor, who approached the podium with her cousin, gave lengthy history of her Greenwich ancestors and offered to take ownership of the Lyon Cemetery.
+Ms Taylor, who approached the podium with her cousin, gave a lengthy history of her Greenwich ancestors and offered to take ownership of the Lyon Cemetery.

 “I have been there with clean up and erected fences and I was able to hire a reputable company to do some cleaning of selected headstones to correct a blemish on the headstone Chris (Mr. Antonik) had created while attempting to clean the headstones.”

 Conservation Commission director, Denise Savageau said that being a descendant of someone buried in cemetery does not mean they “own it,” but rather that they are stakeholders or interested parties.